 Civi v4.7 introduces some overhauls to the core CiviCRM development framework.
 Some of the planning discussions can be found in the forum, but now that it's merged and stablized a bit, I wanted to give a walk-through for other developers.
 A few highlights:

 CiviCRM sits in the middle -- exchanging data with your CMS, payment processor, email service, SMS service, spreadsheets, ad nauseum.
 CiviCRM is also extremely flexible -- supporting multiple CMSs, multiple payment processors, multiple email providers, multiple SMS providers, ad nauseum.
 These are great power features, but they also come with a cost -- complexity.
 The on-boarding process for a new organization requires evaluating and configuring a plethora of integration options, and the configuration is not always easy.
-I'd like to talk a bit about this problem and a nascent project to solve it.

 Do you use CiviCRM for contributions, pledges, and related financial data?
 Does your organization use the financial reports in CiviCRM?
 Does your organization export data from CiviCRM to your general ledger?
 Or do you want to start doing some of these things?
 If so, your input is needed on CiviAccounts.
 (You do not need to be a CPA to give input, but having a general understanding of how CiviCRM financial areas work currently is helpful)